-Here’s a post that’s gonna make you wanna slap ya mama and call her Mark.
-The other day I told you how to draft your pitchers for 2013 fantasy baseball.
+Here’s a post that’s gonna make you wanna slap ya mama and tell her Don Magic Juan sends his best.
+The other day I told you how to draft your pitchers for 2014 fantasy baseball.
 I laid it out to you nice and simple (if you have a degree in “What The Hell Is Grey Talking About?”
 Not a PhD, mind you.
 Just a BS.)
 Today, we forget all that jabberwocky on the who-ha and get down to business old school-style (which means if you don’t comprehend, I will hit you over the head with a baseball bat signed by Joe Clark.)
 What I’m hoping to lay out to you is who do you draft 2nd if you’ve drafted so and so first.
 I think it might be helpful to go through pairings for your 5 outfielders, all your middle and corner infielders too.
 I’m not sure I’ll have the time or patience to do them though.
 We’ll see!
 Or not.
 Your choice.
 (Actually, my choice.)
-For easy reference, the royal we will be using the top 10 2013 fantasy baseball rankings, the top 20 2013 fantasy baseball rankings and the beginning of the top 100 for 2013 fantasy baseball.
+For easy reference, the royal we will be using the top 10 for 2014 fantasy baseball and the top 20 for 2014 fantasy baseball and the beginning of the top 100 for 2014 fantasy baseball.
 I’m going to assume you’re in a 12 team, 5×5, MI, CI, 5 OF, 1 Utility, 1 Catcher league, similar to our Razzball Commenter Leagues.
-Anyway, here’s some pairings for the first two rounds of 2013 fantasy baseball drafts: Please, blog, may I have some more?
+(Go join one now.
+Or join two.
+Or three.)
+Anyway, here’s some pairings for the first two rounds of 2014 fantasy baseball drafts: Please, blog, may I have some more?